 When an employer identifies the most suitable candidate for the position, they should complete part B of the JP1 form for that candidate, sign the declaration and return to the DSP.
 The JP1 form will be processed by the Department and once all conditions are satisfied employers will be notified by e-mail that they have been awarded the incentive with regard to the employee specified on the JP1 form.

 Once the candidate is offered a position they should contact the DSP to close their jobseeker’s claim.
-This can be done on line at welfare.ie or by contacting their local Intreo Centre or social welfare office.
+This can be done by contacting their local Intreo Centre or Social Welfare Branch Office.
 Payment of JobsPlus can only start once the DSP confirms that the new employee’s jobseeker claim has closed.

 If the application is refused the employer can request a review of the decision by a higher officer in the Department of Social Protection.